joannecheng/joannecheng.github.io/_posts/2018-03-06-exploring-earthquake-clusters.markdown

 I ended up visiting Hualien county for a few days during the lantern festival and saw that many others were unconcerned about the earthquakes.
-Gathering and visualizing all this data took me a relatively short amount of time to do, and it felt satisfying to answer my own question using open source visualization tools I've used before.
+Gathering and visualizing all this data took me a relatively short amount of time to do, and it felt satisfying to answer my own question using open source visualization tools that are accessible to anyone who can run Python on their machine.

 I have this notebook up on [GitHub](https://github.com/joannecheng/notebooks/blob/master/earthquake_notebook/taiwan-earthquakes.ipynb)